 I am interested in children's language acquistion.
 I am particularly fascinated by the question what makes some words harder or easier to acquire.
 For instance, why do nouns dominate early vocabulary of children and what makes it so difficult to acquire words such as verbs that refer to relational referents?
-And what helps young children acquire new nouns?
-My PhD student Cecilia Zuniga Montanez investigates ways one can boost noun acquisition by teaching young children, including those with a very slow vocabulary development, to focus on particular aspects of noun referents (such as shape and function).
+Also, what helps young children acquire new nouns?
+Most recently, my PhD student Cecilia Zuniga Montanez investigated ways one can boost noun acquisition by teaching young children, including those with a very slow vocabulary development, to focus on particular aspects of noun referents (such as shape or function).

 Bilingualism has become a very big part of my research.
-While I had been involved in a large ESRC project into vocabulary development assessment of bilingual toddlers (principle investigator: Caroline Floccia, U of Plymouth), my current interest lies in the interplay of bilingualism and cognitive control.
-Valeria Agostini currently investigates whether the acquisition of a foreign language at school can boost cognitive abilities and social-communicative skills.
-Zlatomira Ilchovska studies the relationship of language switching abilites in bilingual adults with their cognitive control abilities and their brain structure.
-Similarily, Asma Assaneea studied the relationship of cognitive control and lexical competition resolution during language switches.
-And Yifan Wang investigates perspective taking abilities in bilingual adults and how these are affected by their biculturalism.
+While I had been involved in a large ESRC project into vocabulary development assessment of bilingual toddlers (principle investigator: Caroline Floccia, U of Plymouth), my current interest lies in the interplay of bilingualism, cognitive control, social competence and mental health.
+With my PhD student Valeria Agostini I found that the acquisition of a foreign language at school can boost cognitive abilities, social-communicative skills, and creativity.
+I am currently investigating the mechanisms of this advantage.
+I am also studying the underlying neural mechanisms of language switching abilites in bilingual adults and their relations with individual differences in bilingual experience and cognitive control abilities.

 The effects of individual differences in bilingual experience on cognitive control networks (3-year ESRC project)

-Together with Katrien Segaert, Ali Mazaheri (both U of Birmingham), Vince DeLuca (now at The Artic University of Norway), my postdoctoral fellow Felix Carter and my research assistant Consuelo Vidal Gran, I am currently investigating how individual differences in bilingual experience, such as age of acquisition of the second language or the usage of the two languages, affect both brain structure and behaviour in cognitive control tasks.
+Together with Katrien Segaert, Ali Mazaheri (both U of Birmingham), Vince DeLuca (now at The Artic University of Norway), Felix Carter (now postdoctoral fellow at U of Bristol), I am currently investigating how individual differences in bilingual experience, such as age of acquisition of the second language or the usage of the two languages, affect brain structure and function and how those determine behaviour in cognitive control tasks.

 Interested in being part of my research?